 Participation: On selected Wednesdays, the class will divide itself into small groups.
-You will answer discussion questions based on the readings for that week and submit written versions of those answers through D2L by 11:59 of the day the questions were assigned.
+You will answer discussion questions based on the readings for that week and ONE group member will submit written versions of those answers through D2L by 11:59 of the day the questions were assigned.
 Consistent attendance is an important prerequisite for a good participation grade.